Everything You need to know about Google Shopping Ads for ecommerce stores

 For creating your Google Shopping Ads you need to have the list of the products you sell and want to advertise in your Merchant Center.
 This list should be in a special format that works kind of a spreadsheet.
 You will have to list your product IDs, title, description, product category and type, availability status, product link, price, etc. Google use all this data for matching your product to related search queries.

 Your Google Shopping Ads will be built with this data and information you have in the Merchant Center.
 No need to write your ads per product as you do for search campaigns.
 Easier, right?
 But there is something you have to think about, your merchant center should always be updated or your Google Shopping Ads won’t be running.
-You keep your data feed updated manually, by hiring someone or using a software.
+Keep your data feed updated manually, by hiring someone or using a software.

 Campaign subtypes “Only for the Search Network”